-- Fluorescent colors (such as bright orange or anything resembling a highlighter) tend to color cast on faces, necks and hair.
-When the shirt is so bright, it often also changes the color of the person standing next to them.
+- Fluorescent colors (such as bright orange or anything resembling a highlighter) tend to color cast on faces, necks, and hair.
+Unfortunately, when the shirt is so bright, it often also changes the color of the person standing next to them.

 Major changes with your hair and makeup: